-Status A green check mark indicates that the Flow Sensor is connected to Console.
-If you see a rec "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 40) Sensor Name Displays the name of the Flow Sensor.
-Click to open a new tab with data specific to the Flow Sensor.
-Administrators and operators can right-click to open the Flow Sensor Configuration window Interface Interface name and a colored square with the configured graph color.
-If the interface names are missing for more than 5 minutes after the Flow Sensor has started, check the troubleshooting guide on page 33 Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP or AS validation Inbound Bits/s Inbound bits/second throughput after IP or AS validation and usage percent Outbound Bits/s Outbound bits/second throughput after IP or AS validation and usage percent IPs (Int / Ext) IP addresses that send or receive traffic.
-The Int(ernal)/Ext(ernal) IPs are the IPs inside/outside the IP Zone.
-The Stats Engine parameter from the Sensor configuration enables or disables the monitoring of external IPs Flows/s Flows per second received by the Flow Sensor Flows Delay Because traffic data must be aggregated first, flow devices export flows with a configured delay.
+Status A green check mark indicates that the Flow Sensor is connected to the database.
+If you see a red "X" instead, make sure that the WANsupervisor service is running and look for errors in the event log (see page 40) Sensor Name Displays the name of the Flow Sensor.
+Click to open a new tab with specific data.
+Administrators and operators can right-click to open the Flow Sensor Configuration window Interface Interface name and the associated color.
+If the interface names are missing for more than 5 minutes after the Flow Sensor has started, check the troubleshooting guide from page 33 Pkts/s (In / Out) Inbound and outbound packets/second throughput after IP / AS Validation Inbound Bits/s Inbound bits/second throughput after IP / AS Validation, and usage percent Outbound Bits/s Outbound bits/second throughput after IP / AS Validation, and usage percent IPs (Int / Ext) IP addresses that send or receive traffic.
+The Int(ernal)/Ext(ernal) IPs are the IPs from inside/ outside the IP Zone.
+The Stats Engine parameter from the Sensor configuration enables or disables the monitoring of external IPs Flows/s Flows per second received by the Flow Sensor Flows Delay Because traffic data must be aggregated, flow devices export flows with a configured delay.
 Some devices export flows much later than the configured delay and this field contains the maximum flows delay detected by the Flow Sensor.
-Flow Sensor cannot run with flow delays of over 5 minutes Dropped Unaccounted flows.
-A high number indicates a performance problem of the Flow Sensor or a network connectivity issue with the flow exporter CPU% Percentage of CPU resources used by the Flow Sensor process RAM Amount of RAM used by the Flow Sensor process Start Time Time when the Flow Sensor started Server Which server runs the Flow Sensor.
-Click it to open a new tab with data specific to server.
-Administrators and operators can right-click to open the Server Configurations window
+Flow Sensor cannot run with flow delays higher than 5 minutes Dropped Unaccounted flows.
+A high number indicates a performance problem of the Flow Sensor or a network connectivity issue with the flow exporter CPU% Percentage of CPU resources used by the Flow Sensor process RAM Amount of RAM used by the Flow Sensor process

+Start Time Time when the Flow Sensor started Server Which server runs the Flow Sensor.
+Click to open a tab with specific data.
+Administrators and operators can right-click to open the Server Configuration window